Arizona’s trusted NDAA‑compliant drone surveying for construction.

 Back in January, I flew the first aerial survey of the new Kinsey School here in Flagstaff.
 At that point, the site was just breaking ground — early grading, utilities starting, and the first signs of layout work taking shape.
 Fast-forward to this past Friday, and the progress is unreal.

-FlagAerial returned to the site for a second round of high‑resolution aerial mapping and progress documentation, giving the project team a clean, accurate look at how far the job has moved in just a few months.
+FlagAerial returned to the site for a second round of high-resolution aerial mapping using drone mapping technology and progress documentation.
+This allowed the project team to get a clean, accurate look at how far the job has moved in just a few months, including essential tree counts for future wildfire mitigation efforts.

 From Dirt Work to Defined Foundation